The national average time for a divorce if you both agree is 33 weeks according to the UK Government.

-One of the major questions we get here at Divorce Online, is “how long is my divorce going to take”.
+One of the major questions we get on the phones at Divorce Online, is “how long is my divorce going to take, we both agree to it, it should be quicker?”.
 It appears to be THE major consideration for people when they are getting divorced online.
+The problem is every divorce goes through the same procedure in every court, so whether it is agreed or not actually does not matter, 99% of all divorces filed are undefended so the fact your divorce is agreed won’t help you get it processed any quicker.

 The normal divorce process for the rest of us actually is quite slow and boring and depending on where you live can take up to 4 months to get a decree nisi and 12 months for the decree absolute.